jonimaulanayusuf/prois-backend/README.md

 cp .env.example .env
 ```

-Configure the database and application settings in the .env file.
+Configure the database, purchase webhook, JWT secret, and any other required settings in the .env file.

 ### 3. Install Dependencies